zabuldon/teslajsonpy/README.md

 12. Submit a [pull request](https://github.com/zabuldon/teslajsonpy/pulls)!

 # License
-[WTFPL](LICENSE).
-By providing a contribution, you agree the contribution is licensed under WTFPL.
+[Apache-2.0](LICENSE).
+By providing a contribution, you agree the contribution is licensed under Apache-2.0.
 This code is provided as-is with no warranty.
 Use at your own risk.